 At the height of his career,

 Naaman had an incurable, infectious disease, .. leprosy.

-A diseases that slowly destroys and disfigures the body.
+A disease that slowly destroys and disfigures the body.

 His seeming armor of invincibility pierced.

 His future … in question.

 The mighty, the great, … the weak, the vulnerable

 both touched by the fragility of life

 … seeking a comforter, … a deliverer, … a savior